(A) This chapter shall be interpreted to accomplish all of the following:

 (5) Foster the development of comprehensive community mental health services, based on recognized local needs, especially for severely mentally disabled children, adolescents, and adults;

-(6) Ensure that services provided meet minimum standards established by the director of mental health or the department of alcohol and drug addiction services;
+(6) Ensure that services provided meet minimum standards established by the director of mental health and addiction services;

-(7) Promote the delivery of high quality and cost-effective alcohol and drug addiction services;
+(7) Promote the delivery of high quality and cost-effective addiction and mental health services;

-(8) Promote the participation of consumers of mental health services and alcohol and drug addiction services in the planning, delivery, and evaluation of these services.
+(8) Promote the participation of persons receiving mental health services and addiction services in the planning, delivery, and evaluation of these services.

 (B) Nothing in Chapter 340., 5119., or 5122. of the Revised Code shall be construed as requiring a board of county commissioners to provide resources beyond the total amount set forth in a budget and statement of services to be provided by the alcohol, drug addiction, and mental health services board, as developed and submitted under section 340.08 of the Revised Code.